-Our project aims to create a sustainable and impactful change by planting 10 lakh saplings and rejuvenating water bodies and creating trenches, while also providing art and handicraft training to support 40 tribal families in the villages situated in the foothills of the Dalma Wildlife Sanctuary, Jharkhand.
+Our project aims to create a sustainable and impactful change by planting tree saplings and rejuvenating water bodies and creating trenches, while also providing art and handicraft training to support and free health checkups to tribal families in the villages situated in East Singhbhum district, Jharkhand.

 Location: State Jharkhand; Villages of East Singhbhum district

 Enhancing Wildlife Habitat Conservation: The proposed location in Jharkhand’s East Singhbhum district is known for frequent human-elephant encounters.
 The project aims to address this issue by densifying the elephant corridor, creating a protected area for animals.
 The primary focus is on conserving wildlife habitats and mitigating conflicts between humans and elephants.

 Alleviating Human-Elephant Conflict: Shrinking food resources in the forests have contributed to increased conflicts between humans and elephants.
 By addressing the root cause, the project seeks to alleviate this conflict.
 The planting of trees plays a pivotal role in providing food sources for elephants, reinstating their migration routes, and reducing crop-raiding incidents.
 This, in turn, helps safeguard the income of local Santhal and Munda tribal communities dependent on agriculture.

 Promoting Soil Health and Moisture Retention: The plantation of trees holds immense significance in combating soil erosion and enhancing groundwater retention.
 Complementary to tree planting, the project integrates contour trenches and farm ponds to effectively conserve soil and moisture content.
 These measures control water evaporation, retain soil nutrients, and increase humidity, thereby creating an ideal micro-climate for plant growth.